Selecting and Working With a Lawyer

 - Establish approximately how long your case will take and how often the lawyer intends to contact you with updates on your case.

-- Provide the lawyer in a timely fashion all the information and documents the lawyer needs or requests.
+- Provide in a timely fashion all the information and documents the lawyer needs or requests.

 - Have a written agreement that sets out the fees you will pay, the anticipated costs and a schedule for payment, as well as what services the lawyer will provide.